arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 0 & 0 & -1 & 0 \\
 \end{bmatrix}
 $$
 projects points in the frustum onto the near face, at $z=-n$, along lines through the origin. $P$ flattens the frustum onto the near face, eliminating the depth information.
-To facilate [$z$-buffering](https://de.wikipedia.org/wiki/Z-Buffer), an occlusion resolution technique, $P$ can and is [later](#map-to-box) altered to retain at least the relative ordering of depth values.
+To facilitate [$z$-buffering](https://de.wikipedia.org/wiki/Z-Buffer), an occlusion resolution technique, $P$  is [later](#map-to-box) altered to retain at least the relative ordering of depth values.

  #### Orthrographic View Volume

 The [orthrographic view volume][1] is a cuboid solid and like the view frustum its shape is determined by the dimensions of the near face at $z=-n$  and the location of the far face at $z = -f$.
 It's depicted below in Figure #2.

 In contrast to the perspective model the orthographic model supposes light travels in lines perpendicular to the image plane.
 Consequently, parallel lines in the scene stay parallel in the image.

 <figure>
 <div align="center">